solidi/hl-mods/workspace/redist/readme.txt

         - "noclip" - fly through walls
         - "dealter" - dealing with farts, of course
         - "bigfoot" - step size is crazy big
+        - "mirror" - mirror, mirror on the wall
     - Mutator Changes
         - Mutators are independent timers
         - Changed "sv_mutators" to "sv_addmutator"